Holly P. Alford

 Philosophy: Professor Caskey is passionate about the interconnectedness of design and it’s ability to impact the daily lives of all people in a living community

-Research Interest: My research interests include digital textile printing, textile print design, adaptive apparel design, and apparel based studio projects.
+My research interests include community-engaged design and service-learning, digital textile printing, adaptive apparel design, and apparel based studio projects.

 Administrative Office Specialist

 Michael Etto has been with the Department of Fashion Design and Merchandising since December 1998.
 Michael received his BFA from Virginia Commonwealth University in Crafts with a concentration in Metalsmithing.
 He runs a successful furniture and accessories studio, Mike Etto Studios, specializing in one of a kind furniture pieces, garden accessories and fine home accents.
 His work has been shown in galleries around the Richmond area and has been featured in several issues of “Richmond”, “Traditional Homes” and “Home & Design” magazines.

 Assistant Professor, B.F.A., M.A.